oheil/AffyCelFiles/README.md

 (more to come)

-The expression/intensity data was cross checked against R/bioconductor affy and oligo package.
+The expression/intensity data was cross checked against R/bioconductor affy and oligo libraries.

 ## Dependencies